top of page

 If you’ve been involved in a motor vehicle accident, you may be eligible for counselling coverage through ICBC.
 Under the Insurance Vehicle Act (effective April 1, 2019), clients injured in accidents occurring on or after this date are pre-approved for counselling—no doctor’s referral required.
 Within the first 12 weeks after your accident, you can access up to 12 fully covered counselling sessions to support your emotional and physical recovery.

 At Wellness Talks, we understand that accidents can affect every part of your life.
+We are going on 9 years of being an ICBC Vendor- we understand what you are going through & how to advocate for your needs!
 Beyond physical pain, you may be experiencing anxiety, fear of driving, sleep issues, irritability, or intrusive thoughts.
 Our trauma-informed counsellors help you process these experiences safely and rebuild confidence, stability, and peace of mind.

 Navigating Post-Accident Trauma